Jesse-Kerr/meetup_retentions/README.md

 *QUESTION*

 Can we calculate the *retention rate* of a particular Meetup group?
+I.e., if I attend an event with this group, will I come back?

 Will this average retention rate differ based off of Meetup category?

 *HYPOTHESIS*